agrija9/Image-Captioning-With-Attention/README.md

 This will tell the program to compute image features using a pre-trained InceptionV3 model from tensorflow.
 These image features are necessary since they're the input to the decoder together with captions.

+At this point everything is ready to run the program by submitting a job in the cluster.
+Before this, you can modify some of the main parameters of the program, these are found in the ```main.py``` script

+* EPOCHS
+* BATCH_SIZE
+* top_k (top words in the vocabulary)
+* num_examples (number of captions and images to train the neural network)

+The above parameters are set by default to run a job that takes around 10 minutes.